 Performance and Speed

-I paddled the skeg model which has the same hull as on the rudder fitted boats.
-Despite some fresh winds, I only used the skeg in short bursts and found the boat able to handle the beam winds well without a huge amount of weather cocking.
-I did have a period of huge frustration when a freshening beam wind persisted in lee cocking but I soon worked out that it was more of a packing issue with too much weight in the stern.
+The kayak wast able to handle fresh beam winds well without a huge amount of weather cocking (turning into the wind) .
+I did have a period of huge frustration when a freshening beam wind persisted in leecocking (ie turning with the wind) but I soon worked out that it was more of a packing issue with too much weight in the stern.
 Once this was rectified, the issue went away and the kayak was really balanced and responded well to edging.
 The turning ability isn’t aggressive but in a dependable purposeful way, the paddler can manoeuvre, change course and deal with confused seas and wind.
-The small amount of downwind running that presented itself was easy with the skeg down without the stern squirting around – but I have not had the opportunity to test this in big conditions.
+The small amount of downwind running that presented itself was easy with the rudder down without the stern squirting around.

 The Delta is not a speed demon.
 However for a sub 5m kayak I think that its cruising speed is pretty respectable.
 There is minimum overhang over the stern and bow with the design aiming to maximise waterline length.
 Over the course of the two days, I averaged around 6.5kms / hr.
 This included frequent stops for photos and generally meandering around and looking at the scenery.
 Also 90% of the paddling was into the wind so I think it’s a respectable outcome for the boat.
 Towards the end of day 2 when the wind dropped (finally) and the waters of Jervis Bay flattened out, the last 5 kms I cruised in a range of 7.5 to 8.5kms per hour (the taste of a cold beer may have contributed to this) hitting 9km/hr with a bit of effort.
 So for a day trip in an empty boat, I think maintaining a pace of 7-8kms / hr for an intermediate paddler is easily attainable.